Go to page content

 Ask your dentist how to upgrade your current oral hygiene routine.
 First, walk them through your usual step-by-step.
 Then, ask follow-up questions like: Should you switch to an electric toothbrush?
 Is there a special type of floss you should invest in?
 Are there dental products or brands you should avoid?
 Your dentist can even help you improve your brushing techniques!

-8. How Often Should I Come in for a Dental Checkup?
+8. How often should I come in for a dental checkup?

-9. How’s My Breath?
+9. How’s my breath?

-Do you want your teeth to be as bright, straight, and shiny as your favourite actor?
-Consult your doctor about a smile makeover.
+Do you want your teeth to be as bright, straight, and shiny as your favourite actor’s?
+Consult your dentist about a smile makeover.
 They can suggest treatments to bring you closer to your goals.
-For example, if you’re dealing with crooked teeth, they might recommend aligner therapy with ClearCorrect.
-These orthodontic appliances straighten teeth more safely, discreetly, and comfortably than traditional metal braces.
-Be on your way to your dream smile!

 References: